Documentation Scheme

 Project Docs — docs/

-Architecture, testing strategy, changelog, knowledge, lessons.
+Architecture, testing strategy, changelog, knowledge, learnings.
 Durable across milestones.
 Updated during the Documentation step of every task finalization.

 3